SABRE (rocket engine): Development

 In 2011, hardware testing of the heat exchanger technology "crucial to [the] hybrid air- and liquid oxygen-breathing [SABRE] rocket motor" was completed, demonstrating that the technology is viable.
 The tests validated that the heat exchanger could perform as needed for the engine to obtain adequate oxygen from the atmosphere to support the low-altitude, high-performance operation.

 In November 2012, Reaction Engines announced it had successfully concluded a series of tests that prove the cooling technology of the engine, one of the main obstacles towards the completion of the project.
 The European Space Agency (ESA) evaluated the SABRE engine's precooler heat exchanger, and accepted claims that the technologies required to proceed with the engine's development had been fully demonstrated.

 In June 2013 the United Kingdom government announced further support for the development of a full-scale prototype of the SABRE engine, providing £60M of funding between 2014 and 2016 with the ESA providing an additional £7M.
-The total cost of developing a test rig is estimated at £200M.
+The total cost of developing a test rig was estimated at £200M.

 By June 2015, SABRE's development continued with The Advanced Nozzle Project at Westcott.
-The test engine, operated by Airborne Engineering Ltd., is being used to analyze the aerodynamics and performance of the advanced nozzles that the SABRE engine will use, in addition to new manufacturing technologies such as the 3D-printed propellant injection system.
+The test engine, operated by Airborne Engineering Ltd., was used to analyze the aerodynamics and performance of the advanced nozzles that the SABRE engine would use, in addition to new manufacturing technologies such as the 3D-printed propellant injection system.

 In April 2015, the SABRE engine concept passed a theoretical feasibility review conducted by the U.S. Air Force Research Laboratory.
-The laboratory was to reveal two-stage-to-orbit SABRE concepts shortly afterwards, as they considered that a single-stage-to-orbit Skylon space plane is "technically very risky as a first application of SABRE engine".
+The laboratory was to reveal two-stage-to-orbit SABRE concepts shortly afterwards, as they considered that a single-stage-to-orbit Skylon space plane was "technically very risky as a first application of SABRE engine".

 In August 2015 the European Commission competition authority approved UK government funding of £50 million for further development of the SABRE project.
 This was approved on the grounds that money raised from private equity had been insufficient to bring the project to completion.
 In October 2015 British company BAE Systems agreed to buy a 20% stake in the company for £20.6 million as part of an agreement to help develop the SABRE hypersonic engine.